 If in-depth data analysis is not what you are looking for but you still require attendee feedback, Survey Planet’s free option is a solid choice.

 Judging by their clean user interface and their “down-to-Earth” human approach to surveys, my first impression of Typeform is one that values usability and convenience above all else.
 Since not everyone is a computer wizard, their tagline “Why we’re here… to make things a little more human,” connects with most people.

-Relatability aside, Typeform offers several paid tiers as well as a free option which includes plenty of templates to choose from, unlimited surveys, unlimited questions, basic metrics, data exports, and theme design.
-While this software doesn’t offer as in-depth reporting as others, it is perfect for surveys that aren’t data heavy.
+Relatability aside, Typeform offers several paid tiers as well as a free option that includes plenty of templates to choose from, 100 responses per month, 10 basic fields, basic metrics, data exports, and theme design.
+While this software doesn’t offer as many in-depth reporting tools as others, it is perfect for surveys that aren’t data heavy.

-As long as you aren’t looking to dive deep into the numbers, the free version of Typeform is perfect for events of all sizes.
+As long as you aren’t looking to dive deep into the numbers, the free version of Typeform is perfect for smaller events.